After failed coup attempt, many Bolivians rally behind president, though some are wary

 Before his arrest late Wednesday, Zúñiga alleged without providing evidence that Arce had ordered the general to carry out the coup attempt in a ruse to boost the president’s popularity.
 That fueled a frenzy of speculation about what really happened, and opposition senators and government critics echoed the accusations, calling the mutiny a “self-coup" — a claim strongly denied by Arce's government.

-In La Paz's main Plaza Murillo, supporters addressed Arce, yelling “Lucho, you are not alone!” as fireworks exploded overhead.
-Lucho, a common nickname for Luis, also means “fight" in Spanish.
+In La Paz's main Plaza Murillo, supporters addressed Arce, yelling, “Lucho, you are not alone!” as fireworks exploded overhead.
+Lucho, a common nickname for Luis, also means “fight" as a Spanish verb.

 Some Bolivians said they believed Gen. Zúñiga's allegations on national TV that the coup attempt was a hoax.